-One of the toughest challenges in selling roller shutters is that the products aren't always comparable.
+One of the toughest challenges in selling roller shutters in Adelaide or anywhere around the world is that the products aren't always comparable.
 There's no such thing as apples to apples in roller shutters.
-Our Compare Chart shows that quite clearly.
+Our compare chart shows that quite clearly.

-But what our sales team hears frequently are potential customers saying "they have Colorbond, too" or "locks don't matter because the motor stops the shutter."
+But what the sales team at the top roller shutter company hears frequently is that potential customers say "they have Colorbond, too" or "locks don't matter because the motor stops the shutter."
 Both are complete nonsense but if you say that it becomes he-said-she-said and that's not the type of business we operate.

 Instead of telling you our colours are a much, much better Colorbond match, we thought we'd just show you once and for all.